melvidoni/resume/content/students/gradpositions.md

 I’m always looking for excellent PhD students.
 If you’re interested in working with me, please be sure to read this first. _Please don’t contact me until you have read this page.
 Applications that do not follow the steps outlined here will not obtain a response._

 **What:**  If you work with me, your PhD will be in Software Engineering, in the intersection of technical debt for data science software, and leveraging mining software repositories and mixed-methods.
-This are not positions to develop software, you will become a researcher, not a software developer (although software developing skills are needed).
+These are not positions to develop software, you will become a researcher, not a software developer (although software developing skills are needed).

 **Duration:** A PhD requires 3 years full-time to complete.
 You need to ensure you can stay for that period and complete your candidacy.